 Planning and Design

 What conceptual apparatus does service design need to engage substantively with algorithmic and agentic technology?
-A 28-post series building from ontological foundations through formal representations and compositional grammars to the implications for practice.
+A series building from ontological foundations through formal representations and compositional grammars to the implications for practice.

 Conceptual Foundations